andriusdgt/the-dots/README.md

 # The Dots

-The Dots is a web application which helps you manage 2D points and calculate the squares they form.
+The Dots is a web application which helps you manage 2D points and find the squares they form.
 It consists of a Java Spring REST Backend backed by Java modules and Angular Frontend Single-Page application.

 Related repositories can be found here: